 Sin and forgiveness have secular analogs that we need to understand in order better to communicate with persons that are different from us.

 Vblogger: “Scriptural standards for living without sin and obtaining forgiveness are much more stringent than simply behaviors that are ‘not oppressive,’ which is the only standard for behavior mentioned in this affirmation.”

 Some stringent scriptural standards, such as killing persons that pick up sticks on the sabbath, are clearly not worthy of our serious consideration.
 Other apparently less stringent scriptural standards, such as loving one’s neighbor, merit deep internalization.
 It is not the stringency of the standard that should matter to us, but rather the extent to which the standard reflects the experienced spirit of God, or the esthetic to which our common interests and aspirations move us.
 Seeking to exalt others in their own way to the extent they are not oppressive is not a stringent articulation of charity, and it may not be the best articulation of charity, but it is an articulation of charity nonetheless, as taught and exemplified by Jesus.

 I’ll comment on the next portion of Vblogger’s words later.

-[Thanks for reading!
-You might also like "Continued Response to a Mormon Transhumanist Response".]
+If you like these thoughts, you might also like “Second Response to a Mormon Transhumanist Response.”